CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/item-costing/multistructure-fixed-and-variable-overhead-costs.md

 When you choose the Multistructure Overhead Costs option again, previously saved costs and their values will be displayed, giving you the ability to modify them as needed.

 ---
-The Multi-Structure Fixed and Variable Overhead Costs feature in ProcessForce allows businesses to manage and track overhead costs with greater flexibility and precision.
-By categorizing costs into different types and applying them to item and resource costings, companies can ensure more accurate cost roll-ups and improve financial reporting.
-This feature is a powerful tool for achieving more transparent and reliable costing processes, ultimately leading to better financial decision-making and operational efficiency.